percona/psmysql-docs/docs/myrocks/variables.md

 DBOptions::enable_pipelined_write for RocksDB.

-If `enable_pipelined_write` is `true`, a separate write thread is maintained for WAL write and memtable write.
+If `enable_pipelined_write` is `ON`, a separate write thread is maintained for WAL write and memtable write.
 A write thread first enters the WAL writer queue and then the memtable writer queue.
 A pending thread on the WAL writer queue only waits for the previous WAL write operations but does not wait for memtable write operations.
 Enabling the feature may improve write throughput and reduce latency of the prepare phase of a two-phase commit.

 ### `rocksdb_enable_remove_orphaned_dropped_cfs`